-Thus, judges who feel the pressure of the "60 days" rule will open more new cases and this is expected to increase the duration of all their assigned cases.
-Interestingly, when the results of this research were made public in Italy, some judges who were put under investigation because too many of their first hearings took place beyond the "60 days" threshold informed us by email that they defended themselves showing that, by working sequentially, they had lower average durations than their colleagues.
+Anecdotal evidence on the relevance of this instrument is offered by the fact when the results of this research were made public in Italy, some judges who were put under investigation because too many of their first hearings took place far beyond the "60 days" threshold, informed us by email that they defended themselves showing that, by working sequentially, they had lower average durations than their colleagues.
 And were indeed acquitted on the basis of this evidence, which is completely in line with the prediction of our theory.